kitab-project-org/kitab-project-org.github.io/_posts/2022-06-21-A-ramble-through-the-cluster-data--part-2.md

 tags:
   - text-reuse
   - book-history
-sidebar:
+glossary:
+  - term: "passim"
+    def: " A computer algorithm used to detect text reuse in the OpenITI Corpus."
-  - title: "Glossary"
+  - term: "milestone"
-  - text: "**passim:** A computer algorithm used to detect text reuse in the OpenITI Corpus.<br><br>**milestone:** The units into which OpenITI's texts are automatically divided into for computational analysis (primarily for passim), typically 300 words in length (about the length of a book page).<br><br>"
+    def: "The units into which OpenITI's texts are automatically divided into for computational analysis (primarily for passim), typically 300 words in length (about the length of a book page)"
 image: "/images/blogs/2022-06-21/mathew_barber/media/image7.png"
 ---